bioinform/varsim/technotes.md

 ### `<DUP:TRA>`, `<DUP:ISP>`

-As of 12/12/2016，VarSim validates translocation duplication via breakends.
+VarSim validates translocation duplication via breakends.
 Each `<DUP:TRA>` or `<DUP:ISP>` is broken into two nonadjacent novel breakends, i.e. the two breakends at the outermost positions of duplication insertion.

 ### validation of breakend